silverhammermba/blog/_drafts/ui.markdown

 guaranteed at this time, therefore the software must be flexible for either assumption."
 So in your PI design you try something like this

+TODO: this example kinda sucks. it's too specific. need a more general thing

     // use an object to represent the thing to connect to server = ServerFactory.construct(protocol: .https, domain: "foo.bar.com", clientId: myId)
     // a singleton manages a connection pool and opens a new connection or returns the existing one